Renderthegreat/electroServer/readme.md

 #### Example:

-- Here is an example of how you can create an `App.jsx`:
+- Here is an example of how you can create an `app.jsx`:
   ```jsx
   const { h } = require("preact");
   const { render } = require("preact-render-to-string");